Manage all your

 Projects & Communities

-Open source projects, community initiatives, and activist groups with regular publishing needs.
-Plan your calendar and track which messages resonate with your audience.
+Open source projects and community initiatives with regular publishing needs.
+Plan ahead and track what resonates.

 Organizations

-Teams taking the Fediverse seriously as a channel.
-FediSuite offers structured workflows, analytics, and the option to run a private instance on your own infrastructure.
+Teams taking the Fediverse seriously.
+Structured workflows, analytics, and the option to self-host on your own infrastructure.

 From zero to productive